ddnexus/pagy/docs/api/frontend.md

 **Warning**: This is a peculiar way to create page links and it works only for that purpose.
 It is not intended to be used for any other generic links to any URLs different than a page link.

 This method returns a specialized proc that you call to produce the page links.
 The reason it is a 2 steps process instead of a single method call is performance.
+Indeed the method  calls the potentially expensive `pagy_url_for` only once and generates the proc, then calling the proc will just interpolates the strings passed to it.

 Here is how you should use it: in your helper or template call the method to get the proc (just once):
 ```